Clever, Missouri: City government

-The city provides a small police department for public safety, which is led by Chief Randall Blackburn.
+The city provides a small police department for public safety, led by Chief Randall Blackburn.
 Fire protection is provided for the city and surrounding rural areas by the Clever Fire Protection District, a volunteer department.

 Education

 The first school building in Clever was constructed in 1909.
-A two-room, two-story brick building, it served to educate students from a number of previous small rural one-room school houses, including the Pleasant Hope school previously one half mile north of Clever.
-Additions were made in 1912 and 1916 that allowed the education to go up to tenth grade.
-In 1919 Blooming Grove and Taylor schools merged with Clever to form the Consolidated District Number 5.
-In 1920 it became a four-year high school.
+A two-room, two-story brick building, it served to educate students from a number of previous small, rural, one-room schoolhouses, including the Pleasant Hope school, one half mile north of Clever.
+Additions were made in 1912 and 1916 that provided for education up to tenth grade.
+In 1919, Blooming Grove and Taylor schools merged with Clever to form Consolidated District Number 5.
+In 1920, it became a four-year high school.

 A fire in the spring of 1931 destroyed the building; however, a larger two-story brick building was built in time for the following school year.
 Merges with several small rural districts in the mid-20th century led to the creation of the current Clever R-V (5) school district.
-The district now provides pre-Kindergarten through 12th grade education to the community and rural portions of Christian County.
-In 2010–11 school year, there were 1,119 students enrolled in the Clever R-V school district.
+The district now provides pre-kindergarten through 12th grade education to the community and rural portions of Christian County.
+In the 2010–11 school year, there were 1,119 students enrolled in the Clever R-V school district.